All-way stop

-An all-way stop – also known as a four-way stop (or three-way stop etc. as appropriate) – is a traffic management system which requires vehicles on all the approaches to a road intersection to stop at the intersection before proceeding through it.
+An all-way stop – also known as a four-way stop (or three-way stop, six-way stop etc. as appropriate) – is a traffic management system which requires vehicles on all the approaches to a road intersection to stop at the intersection before proceeding through it.
 Designed for use at low traffic-volume locations, the arrangement is common in the United States, Canada, Mexico, South Africa, and Liberia, as well as in a number of, usually rural, locations in Australia where visibility on the junction approaches is particularly poor.
 The stop signs at such intersections may be supplemented with additional plates stating the number of approaches.

 Operation

 In most jurisdictions of the United States, the rules of the all-way stop are the same.
 A motorist approaching an all-way stop is always required to come to a full stop behind the crosswalk or stop line.
 Pedestrians always have the priority to cross the road, even if the crosswalk is not marked with surface markings.